-Jean-Louis Egasse may not have planned it, but his artistic architecture is very photogenic from many angles.
+Jean-Louis Egasse designed a house with artistic architecture which is very photogenic from many angles.
 These film, television, music video and advertisement projects have taken advantage of the unique style.
 If you have your own production in mind, please see our location listing.

 - March 25 “Blue Apples“, (trailer), drama, short. screenplay: Valeriya Matveeva, actresses: Valeriya Matveeva and Lisa Cole, Indigogo